proxer/ProxerLibJava/README.md

 ##### Configuration

 The `ProxerConnection` allows for customization.
-The internally used libs are pluggable and you can specify some other arguments.
+The internally used libs are plugable and you can specify some other arguments.
 Here is an example with all available customizations:

 ```java